2007 Nextel All-Star Challenge: The Challenge

-It was the fourth win for Richard Childress Racing, after three wins by Dale Earnhardt.
+It was the fourth win for Richard Childress Racing after three wins by Dale Earnhardt.

-This race was also notable for a crash brothers Kurt Busch and Kyle Busch were involved.
+This race was also notable for a crash between brothers Kurt Busch and Kyle Busch.
 They touched entering turn 1 with 18 laps to go, sending both into the wall rear-first.
-In the Speed Channel interview, Kurt joked that he would not "be eating Kellogg's anytime soon," referring to the No. 5 Hendrick Motorsports Chevrolet's sponsor.
+In an interview after the incident, Kurt Busch joked that he would not "be eating Kellogg's anytime soon," referring to Kyle Busch's sponsor.